 Oxidative stress is an imbalance between oxidants (ROS) and antioxidants in favour of the former.
 ROS can damage biomolecules—proteins, lipids and DNA, thus altering the structures and functions of the cell, tissue and organs.
-As evident from this study exposure to kerosene led to oxidative damage of the cardiac tissue, evident by the significant rise in cardiac MDA level, and significant reduction in superoxide dismutase (SOD), catalase (CAT), and glutathione (GSH) activities in the untreated kerosene group (Figure 1 – 4).
-CPLEE caused a significant reduction in MDA levels and a significant increase in SOD, CAT, and GSH in a dose dependent fashion comparable to the normal control group and the positive control vitamin C group (Figure 1 – 4).
+As evident from this study exposure to kerosene led to oxidative damage of the cardiac tissue, evident by the significant rise in cardiac MDA level, and significant reduction in superoxide dismutase (SOD), catalase (CAT), and glutathione (GSH) activities in the untreated kerosene group (Figures 1 – 4).
+CPLEE caused a significant reduction in MDA levels and a significant increase in SOD, CAT, and GSH in a dose dependent fashion comparable to the normal control group and the positive control vitamin C group (Figures 1 – 4).
 This agrees with the study of Azeez et al.37 who reported the prooxidant effect of hydrocarbons.
 The results of this study thus suggest that oxidative stress is a principal mode of action of kerosene-induced cardiac dysfunction.
 While the observed CPLEE potentials could be attributed to the antioxidant properties of the phytochemicals.
 Antioxidant enzymes are essential in the effort to counteract oxidative stress caused by toxicants when the supply of other antioxidant compounds is depleted.
 These enzymes, which remove peroxides, and superoxide radicals include SOD, catalase and GSH and are very crucial in oxidative stress to deal with free radicals causing several disturbances14.
 Therefore, intake of C. portoricensis leaf ethanol extracts could boost the antioxidant system and reduce lipid peroxidation of the heart in kerosene exposure.
 C. portoricensis is a potential herbal plant that is good for use as a natural medicine due to the redox active phenolic compounds that may act as reductants, hydrogen donors or singlet oxygen quenchers.

-In the current study, aspartate aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP) and lactate dehydrogenase (LDH), activities was increased significantly (p< 0.05) in the kerosene exposed rats.
+In the current study, aspartate aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP) and lactate dehydrogenase (LDH), activities were increased significantly (p< 0.05) in the kerosene exposed rats.
 This elevation could be an indication of cellular leakage and failure of functional integrity of liver and cardiac cell membranes in which membrane fluidity is lost resulting probably from free radicals generated in response to the effect of the kerosene exposure which could lead to the leakage of these enzymes to the cytosol or escape from parenchyma cells into the blood stream where their presence can be detected in the serum.
 The leakage of these enzymes is usually attributed to the compromised integrity of the plasma membrane following the kerosene exposure (Table 2).
-AST is one of the cardiac biomarker as well as liver.
+AST is one of the cardiac biomarkers as well as liver.
 Besides liver, it is also found in other organs such as heart, muscle, brain, lungs and kidney.
 These enzymes were described by Teschke38, as sensitive indicators of liver cell injury as well as cardiac injury.
-Elevated activity of such enzymes (AST, ALT and ALP) in serum is a reflection of its increase rate of entrance into the serum from damaged cardiac tissues and liver cells47.
+Elevated activity of such enzymes (AST, ALT and ALP) in serum reflects its increase rate of entrance into the serum from damaged cardiac tissues and liver cells47.
 Also, elevated level of ALT could be associated to leakages from damaged cells, due to increased permeability of the hepatocellular membrane, or due to necrosis, indicating organ dysfunction48.
 Increased serum alkaline phosphatase has been negatively correlated with endothelial dependent vasodilation in hypertensive individuals39,40.
 The increase in the ALP enzyme activity was also reported to promote arterial calcification in human and experimental animals hence, ALP could be used as a reliable marker for cardiac injury41.